Dameliz/alx-zero_day/README.md

+coding is interesting.
-coding is interesting.ALX School is the best
+ALX School is the best.